-Pretty self-explanatory but impractical for many—respect to those expert minimalists out there.
+This is pretty self-explanatory but impractical for many.
+Respect to those expert minimalists out there.

 One more thing: be careful of Basic Economy fares

-All three US legacy airlines (Delta, American and United) have started to behave like low-cost carriers in charging for bringing anything larger than a ‘personal item’ (think: small backpack or purse) onboard.
+All three US legacy airlines (Delta, American and United) now behave like low-cost carriers.
+On the cheapest fares, they’ll charge you for bringing anything larger than a ‘personal item’ (think: small backpack or purse) onboard.

-They, at least for now, make it really clear on their websites that you are purchasing a Basic Economy rather than more expensive Economy fare but that could change in the future.
+However, they make it really clear on their websites that you are purchasing a Basic Economy ticket (opposed to a more expensive Economy fare).

 If you are using a third party booking engine like Expedia or Webjet, then this information can be really well-hidden.

 A good way to get around this is to install the Legroom for Chrome extension if you are a Google Chrome web browser user.
 It shows you the carry-on baggage allowance and also the legroom for your seat (as the name suggests).

 US airlines are less generous than Australian ones when it comes to checked baggage allowances.
 (And lounge access…and fit-for-humans legroom…and friendly customer service…and not getting dragged off a plane…and having solid Business Class products—I could go on and on).